Extending the Law of Intersegmental Coordination: Implications for Powered Prosthetic Controls: Methods

+Consider a simplified 2D case in the sagittal plane shown in \cref{fig:Joint2Elevation2D}, where out-of-plane terms $\left(R_x(\cdot)R_y(\cdot)\right)$ are ignored.
+Under these conditions, \eqref{eq:calc_elevation_angles} reduces to a relation between joint flexion angles ($\phi_j$) and sagittal plane elevation angles ($\alpha_i$) given in \eqref{eq:trans2Djoint2elev} (see sign corrections in Appendix \Cref{tab:sign_conv}).

+Accordingly, we obtain a transformation between joint angle and elevation angle velocities in the sagittal plane in \eqref{eq:trans2Djoint2elevVel}.

-Based on the simplified 2D case in \eqref{eq:trans2Djoint2elev} and \eqref{eq:trans2Djoint2elevVel}, we can better understand the ESM.
-Because the total instantaneous external power generated ($P_T$) is invariant to the coordinates in which it is represented, $P_T$ can be given as the sum of products of internal joint torques and the relative joint velocities (defined in the same directions).
-Thus, a simplified version of elevation space moments, are given as the combined joint torques terms ($\tau_{\phi_j}$) on the right hand side of \eqref{eq:trans2DtotalPower}.
+Because the total instantaneous external power generated ($P_T$) is invariant in the coordinates in which it is represented, $P_T$ can be given as the sum of products of internal joint torques and the relative joint velocities (defined in the same directions).
+A simplified version of ESMs are found as the combined joint torque terms ($\tau_{\phi_j}$) on the right hand side of \eqref{eq:trans2DtotalPower}.

+These terms represent the net contributions of anatomical joint torques onto the segment elevation angle coordinates. \cref{fig:interp_ESM} provides an example interpretation for the shank ESM.

+We used 3D anatomical angles ($q$) to derive the elevation space Jacobian ($J$) to account for out of plane terms; however, in this work we focus on a reduced elevation space in the sagittal plane ($\alpha$, $\dot \alpha$ and $M_\alpha$), as intersegmental coordination is traditionally viewed in terms of the thigh, shank and foot.
+Here we define $\dot{\alpha} = [\dot{\alpha}_t , \dot{\alpha}_s, \dot{\alpha}_f]^T$ and $M_\alpha=[M_t, M_s, M_f]^T$ as the sagittal plane elevation space velocities and moments, where we ignore pelvis terms.
+In future work, we will consider 3D coordination including the $\beta,\gamma$ angles.

-In this work, we compute ESM using \eqref{eq:transformedMoments}.
-Although we use 3D anatomical angles ($q$), we focus on a reduced elevation space in the sagittal plane ($\alpha$, $\dot \alpha$ and $M$).
-To evaluate our reduced method ($J_\alpha$), we compare the the total instantaneous power computed in the joint space ($P_T=\tau^T\dot {q}$) with the total instantaneous power computed in moment space ($P_T=M^T\dot \alpha$).
+The evaluation of sagittal plane powers given these assumptions is presented in \cref{sec:powerEvaluation}.
+We compare the total instantaneous power in joint space ($P_T=\tau^T\dot {q}$) and in elevation space ($P_T=M_\alpha^T\dot \alpha$).